 Standing desks, also referred to as sit-stand desks or sit-to-stand desks, cut down on your sitting time, enabling users to lead an active life and alleviate the severe effects of excessive sitting.
 In recent years, more and more companies have been focusing on the health of their employees.
 Standing desks have become popular in many office spaces as a result, with reports even indicating that sit-to-stand sales are outpacing those for traditional desk models!

 Every day, more and more people are trying out standing desks to help them lead better work lives.
-And while the health benefits of these new devices seem appealing at first glance, many don’t know how to use their desk correctly.
+And while the health benefits of these new devices seem appealing at first glance, many don’t know how to use their desk correctly, get advice on buying an adjustable standing desk at experteasy.com.au.
 Occasionally, people will make mistakes with how they use their standing desks.
 Luckily for you (or your hard-working employees), we are here to help by telling you about the most common errors so that they won’t happen again!
 If one of these sounds like an issue at your company’s office space or desk layout, then take a look through our solutions and get back in gear today.

 Prolonged standing is just as unhealthy as excessive sitting.
 They say even too much of a good thing can be dangerous.
 While a standing desk is an excellent solution when alleviating the effects of prolonged sitting, prolonged standing in itself poses a significant health risk as well.
 With the initial hype, motivation and excitement that come with obtaining a standing desk, you may find yourself standing all the time at your new standing desk.
 This is a common phenomenon experienced by just about everyone when they acquire new gadgets.
 Try to remain calm, and remember that moderation is key.